aaltonewmedia/physcomp.newmedia.dog/content/2025/val/final-project/index.md

 **Solution:** During this 6 sec → "I’m calculating blablabla"

 * Combined the AI generating text code and speaking pressure sensor code
+* Add one more sensor for left and right shoulder

 ```cpp
 #include <WiFi.h>